minton/Spot/README.md

-    hubot volume- - Bumps the volume down. hubot mute - Sets the volume to 0. hubot [name here] says turn it down - Sets the volume to 15 and blames [name here].
+    hubot volume- - Bumps the volume down. hubot mute - Sets the volume to 0. hubot [name here] says turn it down - Sets the volume to 15 and blames [name here]. hubot say <message> - Tells hubot to read a message aloud. hubot find <song> - See if Spotify knows about a song without attempting to play it. hubot airplay <Apple TV> - Tell Spot to broadcast to the specified Apple TV. hubot spot - Restart Spot
+    hubot respot - Restart Spotify

 ###Clients